|

 Attach the Smoker Chief-> I love that it can easily attach to your grill, The Egg, a regular smoker, and other grilling machines.
 This comes with instructions for mounting to a number of different things.

-Set-Up Your Cooking-> Place your items on the top rack of the grill.
+Set Up Your Cooking-> Place your items on the top rack of the grill.
 Then fill your Smoke Chief up with pellets.
-Now be careful not to overfill, as you need to be able to push the plunger down to lock it into place.
-Plugin the Smoke Chief and let the smoke rip!
+Now, be careful not to overfill, as you need to be able to push the plunger down to lock it into place.
+Plug in the Smoke Chief and let the smoke rip!

 If It Stops Smoking-> Use the straight rod to clean out the Smoker Chief, this will move any pellet dust out of the way and allow the smoke to start to billow again.
+Over time there will be a creosote build-up and wood dust that can be scraped out..

 Tips For Storing Your Cold Smoke Generator: